12 Sustainability Trends That Will Change 2022 - And Beyond

 Matt Haslum, Managing Director, Chelsea Green Publishing

-I think there will be lots of trend in self care and wellness in 2022, both mental health and boosting immune systems.
+I think there will be lots of trends in self-care and wellness in 2022, both mental health and boosting immune systems.

 I think clean air will be a HUGE issue in 2022, as we are seeing landmark cases of kids’ deaths that are being attributed to car-based pollution in cities.